jamesrharwood/thesis/chapters/redesign/methods.md

-# Objectives
+## Introduction

 The output of my focus groups was a long list of ideas.
-I purposefully asked participants to think outside of the box and not to worry about whether an idea was good or practicable.
-One reason for this was that stakeholders may prioritise ideas differently; some ideas may be easy for one stakeholder, but harder for another.
-Because there were so many ideas and many were similar to each other, prioritizing all ideas separately was difficult and not very useful.
-However, ideas could be grouped according to their underlying intervention function, which proved to be a more useful level of classification as it was easier for EQUATOR to consider the differences of each group.
-My first objective, therefore, was to work with EQUATOR to prioritize intervention functions.

-My second objective was to prioritize policy categories available to EQUATOR and myself.
-For example, if we wanted to make RGs easier to understand we could publish plain language versions of existing RGs, a style guidelines for RG developers, or a help service to assist authors (examples of Communication, Guidelines, and Service Provision policy categories).
-EQUATOR's priority list will be guided by by their own perspectives and limitations as a grant funded research group with long-standing members, which will be different to my own limitations as a DPhil candidate with a fixed thesis deadline.

-Having prioritized intervention functions and policy categories through which to deliver them, my third objective was to define intervention components by bringing together ideas generated in the focus groups with the barriers that they aim to target, the intervention function they employ, and the specific behaviour change techniques they use.

-Finally, my fourth (and main) objective was to select components and develop a new intervention.
+To turn this list into an intervention I had to determine which of them I _could_ implement, which ones I _should_ implement, and _how_ I could turn them into intervention components.

+In this chapter I explain how I a) defined the target behaviour, b) prioritized intervention functions and policy categories in order to determine which ideas to consider c) used behavioural analysis to turn ideas into intervention components which I then d) developed into an intervention prototype.

 ## Methods and Results

+### Objective 1: Defining the target behaviour

+My first step was to state the objective of the intervention in terms of key behaviours and outcomes.
+I did this collaboratively with EQUATOR UK by running {{< var counts.EQUATOR_meetings >}} workshops attended by {{< var counts.EQUATOR_staff >}} between Jan - May 2022.
+As recommended by Michie et al (@michieBehaviourChangeWheel2014) we defined our key behaviour in terms of _who_ needed to do _what_, _when_, _where_, and in what _context_.
+Workshop participants drafted definitions on their own before discussing as a group and co-editing a shared file.

+Our final definition of our target behaviour was: **Researchers should use reporting guidance as early as possible in their research pipeline.
+They will do this for every piece of research, at their place of work, on their own but in the context of collaboration**

+We broke this key behaviour into two sub behaviours:

+1. Engage with reporting guidelines as early as possible (ie read them) and,
+2. Apply the guidance to their writing as intended by the guideline developer.

-### Objective 1: Prioritizing intervention functions
+### Objective 2: Prioritizing intervention functions and policy categories

-The BCW book suggests prioritizing intervention functions according to their expected Affordability, Practicability, Efficacy, Acceptability, Side-Effects, and Equity (referred to as the APEASE criteria).

-In the previous chapter I described how I ran workshops with EQUATOR team members to brainstorm ideas to address barriers.
-To help EQUATOR become familiarized with intervention functions I presented each one in turn, read the description from the BCW book, and we then brainstormed ideas that fell within each category.
-Once everyone felt comfortable with each intervention function's definition, and understood the kinds of intervention change that could they could come from it, we talked through each of the APEASE criteria for each intervention function in turn and made a note of our thoughts and concerns.
-Afterwards, each workshop member chose their most and least favoured intervention functions.
+#### Purpose

+Because I hope that EQUATOR will build upon the output of my PhD, it was important to include them in deciding which ideas they felt able and willing to support.
+Because I had included different stakeholders and encouraged blue-sky thinking, not all ideas were practical for EQUATOR to implement.
+For example, EQUATOR aren't able to offer financial rewards for good reporting, but they do control a website.
+And although they _could_ advocate for Universities to fire researchers that don't adhere to reporting guidelines, nobody at the UK EQUATOR Center would support such a policy.
+I lead a series of workshops so that we, as a group, could decide which ideas we felt we _could_ and _should_ take forward.

+#### Methods

+The prioritization exercise occurred during the final three workshops described in the previous chapter.
+Although 6 members of the UK EQUATOR Centre took part in the internal workshops, only 4 took part in the prioritisation exercise.

+With over a hundred ideas, it was impractical to rank them individually.
+There were too many, and some were very similar, which made discussions at this level tedious and confusing.
+Additionally, because ideas often conflated intervention functions and policy categories, it was difficult to tease ideas apart - if we didn't like an idea, was it because we didn't like its function or its mode of delivery?
+For example, in the idea "journal instructions to authors should use reassuring authors", although EQUATOR members may have favoured using persuasive "reassuring" language, they may have felt that expending effort to lobby journals to change their author guidelines may be an expensive and impractical use of research budget.

+Instead, I asked workshop participants to use APEASE to prioritize intervention functions and policy categories.
+I used ideas as concrete examples of these, otherwise abstract, concepts, but I didn't ask members to rank these ideas directly.

+I wanted participants to consider options' Affordability, Practicability, Efficacy, Acceptability, Side-effects, and Equity.
+Together, these are known as the APEASE criteria.
+Participants considered the APEASE criteria for each intervention intervention function on their own before discussing as a group and adding notes to a co-edited file.
+I then asked them to decide which intervention function(s) they would prioritize, which would consider but not prioritize, and which (if any) they would avoid.
+Participants then discussed their preferences as a group before reaching consensus.

+I then repeated the exercise to prioritize policy categories.
+Once workshop participants had identified their preferred policy categories, I decided which of these I could pursue within the constraints of my DPhil.

+#### Results

+Participants saw Enablement, Education, Training, Persuasion, Modelling, and Environmental Restructuring as ranking favourably on all APEASE criteria.
+Of these, Enablement was viewed as a particularly low-hanging fruit that would likely be effective and welcomed by the research community.

-Overall, EQUATOR identified Education, Training, Persuasion, Modelling, and Environmental Restructuring as more practical, acceptable, and affordable.
-EQUATOR felt that Coercion, Restriction, and Incentivisation were potentially inequitable, had side effects, and may be unacceptable to many stakeholders.
-Incentivisation (e.g. rewarding guideline adherance with reduced APCs, promotion, or funding) was seen as inequitable because as long as guideline adherence is harder for some researchers than others, these policies would favour experienced, well resourced researchers, working in disciplines where the guidance was easier to apply.
-Similarly, Restriction and Coercion (e.g. the removal of access to finding or promotion) would disproportionally harm researchers that are inexperienced, poorly resourced, or in disciplines where guidelines are harder to apply.
-Aditionally, if the _threat_ of punishment were used as a behaviour change technique without any enforcement, these threats would quickly become known as paper tigers, lost effectiveness and erode trust.
+Participants found the remaining intervention functions problematic.
+Incentivization and restriction (e.g. rewarding guideline adherence with funding or reduced article processing, or punishing non-adherence by withholding these benefits) were seen as inequitable because as long as guideline adherence is harder for some researchers than others, less-experienced, poorly resourced researchers would be at a disadvantage, as would those working in disciplines where reporting guidelines are poorly designed or harder to apply.
+Conversely, participants felt that enablement has potential to reduce existing inequalities.
+In addition to being inequitable, participants felt confident that restriction or punishment would be unacceptable to researchers, as would the threat of punishment - coercion.
+Furthermore, threats without enforcement would become known as paper tigers, lose effectiveness, and erode trust.

-Overall, EQUATOR saw Education, Training, Persuasion, Modelling, and Environmental Restructuring as low-hanging fruit that ranked favourably on all APEASE criteria, and that only once the barriers currently limiting usability are removed can Incentivization, Restriction and Coercion be considered.
-This was an important turning point for EQUATOR who, before this exercise, had always felt that the best way (or possibly the only way) to increase guideline adherence was for journal editors to enforce them and to refuse to publish articles that didn't adhere (an example of restriction).

-## Objective 2: Prioritizing policy categories

-In one of the later workshops (see Focus Group chapter #TODO),

-Consulting the list of ideas from my focus groups, I identified which could be implemented by members of the UK EQUATOR Center and presented this subset to them for consideration.
+Regarding policy categories, participants unanimously favoured Environmental Restructuring as their policy category of choice, followed by Education, Training, Persuasion, Modelling, which were all seen as practical, acceptable, and affordable policy categories that EQUATOR could use.
+Participants felt that Legislation and Restriction would not be acceptable to researchers and were not not practical options for EQUATOR to use.

+Environmental planning was seen as the most affordable, effective, acceptable, safe, and equitable policy category.
+When talking about the _environment_, EQUATOR was really talking about the _digital_ environment, within which EQUATOR has control over its own website but not websites or digital services run by others.
+Improving and extending the website was viewed as a single affordable investment, that would be welcomed by authors (thus acceptable), and a practical way to increase the proportion of authors engaging with reporting guidelines with no side effects.
+Making the site easier to use was expected to increase equity amongst website visitors.

+Members also recognised communication as a favourable policy category that is already utilised.
+Communication channels included the website, mailing lists, social media, conferences, and publications.
+Whilst communication was rated as affordable, practicable, acceptable, safe, and equitable, its effectiveness may be limited.
+Although communication could promote awareness of reporting guidelines are available, what they are, and how they can be used, EQUATOR members noted that the efficacy of a communications campaign may be undermined if the campaign is directing authors to a website that is difficult to use.
+Thus communication on its own might not be sufficient, and members suggested that it should come after improving the digital environment.

-Individuals gave each idea a score out of 5 for each criteria, and I then totalled the scores.
-The ideas that came out on top were the ones that could be implemented by:
+When discussing concrete ideas, the ideas that came out on top were the ones that could be implemented by:

 * Web-based intervention:
   * Improving the EQUATOR website